git-fetch-git-roll-over/GradDog/docs/source/index.rst

 Descriptions
 ------------

-We used ``numpy`` arrays as our core data structure, because this will make it easy to perform operations on either single values or single or multidimensional arrays.
-Our only external dependency should be ``numpy``.
+Our implementation isn't currently built on any singular data structure, but as we expand to account for multiple inputs we plan to use numpy arrays.
+This will make it easy to perform operations on either single values or single or multidimensional arrays.

 The main class of this package is the ``Variable`` class and it creates instances of single input variables.
 The class contains attributes such as *name*, *value* and default *derivative*.

-This module also contais a ``Function`` method that can takes in name of the elementary functions (e.g. :math:`sin, cos, tan, exp` and :math:`log`), instance of the ``Variable`` class and a base with default value of :math:`e` if elementary function is :math:`exp` or :math:`log`.
+This module also contais a ``Function`` method that can create instances of the elementary functions (e.g. :math:`sin, cos, tan, exp` and :math:`log`), evaluated at an instance of the ``Variable`` class with both a derivative and value.
+If the elementary function is :math:`exp` or :math:`log`, the default base value is   :math:`e`.

 Future Direction
 ----------------

 We are planning to extend our basic automatic differentation package to handle cases where involves multi-dimensional inputs and outputs.
-We are also interested in implementating an extra feature either with dual numbers or optimization.
+We are also interested in implementing an extra feature either with dual numbers or optimization.

 .. toctree::
    :maxdepth: 2